-- 1. The total number of directors are TEN as per following: - a) Male Nine - b) Female One - 2.
-The composition of Board is as follow: - (a) Independent director i) Mr. Shamim Ahmad - (b) Non-Executive directors i) Mr. Yusuf Ayoob - ii) Mr. A Aziz Ayoob - iii) Mr. Noor Mohammad Zakaria - IV) Mr. Zia Zakaria - v) Mr. Salim Ayoob - vi) Mr. Muhammad Asif - (c) Executive directors i) Mr. Ismail H Zakaria - ii) Mr. Suleman Ayoob - (d) Female director i) Ms. Munifa - \ The requirement related to composition of board of Directors including independent Director will be complied in due course of time in next election of board of directors. - 3.
-The directors have confirmed that none of them is serving as director on more than seven listed companies, including this Company. - 4.
-The Company has prepared a "Code of Conduct" and has ensured that appropriate steps have been taken to disseminate it throughout the Company along with its supporting policies and procedures. - The Board has developed a vision/mission statement, overall corporate strategy and significant policies of the company.
-The Board has ensured that complete record of particulars of the significant policies along with their date of approval or updating is maintained by the company; - 6.
-All the powers of the Board have been duly exercised and decisions on relevant matters have been taken by the Board / shareholders as empowered by the relevant provisions of the Act and these Regulations. - 7.
+- 3. The directors have confirmed that none of them is serving as director in more than seven listed companies, including this Company. - 4.
+The Company has prepared a "Code of Conduct" and has ensured that appropriate steps have been taken to disseminate it throughout the Company along with its supporting policies and procedures. - 5.
+The Board has developed a vision / mission statement, overall corporate strategy and significant policies of the Company.
+A complete record of particulars of significant policies along with the dates on which they were approved or amended has been maintained by the company. - 6.
+All the powers of the Board have been duly exercised and decisions on relevant matters have been taken by the Board / shareholders as empowered by the relevant provisions of the Act and the Regulations. - 7.
 The meetings of the Board were presided over by the Chairman and, in his absence, by a director elected by the Board for this purpose.
-The Board has complied with the requirements of Act and the Regulations with respect to frequency, recording and circulating minutes of meetings of the Board. - 8.
-The Board have a formal policy and transparent procedures for remuneration of directors in accordance with the Act and these Regulations. - 9.
-Since Chairman and all the directors (except one) have prescribed education and experience required for exemption under clause 19(2) of the CCG Regulations accordingly they are exempt from attending directors' training program pursuant to clause 19(2) of the CCG Regulations.
-Whereas, one newly appointed director has acquired the required certification. - 10.
-The Board has approved appointment of chief financial officer, company secretary and head of internal audit, including their remuneration and terms and conditions of employment and complied with relevant requirements of the Regulations.
+The Board has complied with the requirements of the Act and Regulations with respect to frequency, recording and circulating minutes of meeting of Board. - 8 The Board of Directors has a formal policy and transparent procedures for remuneration of directors in accordance with the Act and these Regulations. - 9.
+Since Chairman and all the directors have prescribed education and experience required for exemption under clause 19(2) of the CCG Regulations accordingly they are exempted from attending directors' training program pursuant to clause 19(1) of the CCG Regulations.
+However one of the directors has acquired the required certification. - 10.
+The Board has approved appointment of Chief Financial Officer (CFO), company Secretary and Head of Internal Audit, including their remuneration and terms and conditions of employment and complied with relevant requirements of Regulations.

-- 11. Chief financial officer and chief executive officer duly endorsed the financial statements before approval of the Board; - 12.
-The Board has formed committees comprising of members given below:
+- 11. CFO and CEO duly endorsed the financial statements before approval of the Board. - 12 The Board has formed committees comprising of members given below: